Welcoming Newcomer Entrepreneurs with EdmontonEats

 Nothing brings people together like a good meal.
 Whether we’re sharing stories around a dinner table, sending recipes to a distant loved one online, or delivering groceries to a neighbour who may not have the means to pick them up themselves—there is something about food that connects us.
 And connection is something we are all craving right now.

-Past events have included Flavours of Somalia and Taste of Libya, and they are currently running a Holiday Cultural Box Event where you can order curated boxes featuring thoughtfully chosen recipes, spice blends and ingredients from Libya, Syria and Bangladesh.
+Past events have included Flavours of Somalia and a Taste of Libya, as well as Holiday, Valentine's Day and Mother's Day cultural box events where you could order curated boxes featuring thoughtfully chosen recipes, spice blends and ingredients from Libya, Syria, Bangladesh and more.

 Meet the Entrepreneurs